 Knowledge acquisition is central to the design of such cognitive systems.
 Knowledge should be in a form that allows systems to explain their inferences and accept user feedback.
 At the same time, knowledge acquisition should exhibit characteristics akin to those of human learning, so that humans can relate to it and be able to interact with it as if it were a knowledgeable colleague.
 Thus, we mean “cognitive” in the workshop’s title to characterize both the form of knowledge and the process of its acquisition.

-Unlike the significant body of work on mining the web for facts or answers to specific questions (e.g., NELL, IBM’s Watson system for Jeopardy!), the workshop’s emphasis is on the acquisition of general inference rules that can be applied by a cognitive system in novel situations to elaborate what has been sensed with plausible and useful inferences.
-Along with computational efficiency, scalability, autonomy, and formal analysis of the process, key is also the use of naturalistic algorithms.
-We are more interested in contributions that propose acquisition processes that could potentially err more (when typical humans would also err), but are simple and intuitive, rather than acquisition processes that use heavy computational machinery to improve performance at the expense of psychological validity.
+Knowledge acquisition is central to the design of such cognitive systems.
+Unlike the significant body of work on mining the web for facts or answers to specific questions (e.g., NELL, IBM’s Watson system for Jeopardy!), the workshop’s emphasis is on the acquisition of general knowledge that can be applied by a cognitive system in novel situations to elaborate what has been sensed with plausible and useful inferences.
+At the same time, the process of knowledge acquisition should exhibit characteristics akin to those of human learning, allowing the cognitive systems to explain their inferences and accept user feedback to improve their performance.
+We are interested in contributions that take a position and discuss the merits of simple and intuitive acquisition processes that could potentially err more (when typical humans would also err) versus the merits of acquisition processes that use computationally-heavy machinery to improve performance at the expense of psychological validity.

 Since knowledge acquisition cannot proceed independently of other aspects of cognition, like perception, reasoning, and decision making, we also welcome contributions on other aspects of cognition, as long as they are directly tied to knowledge acquisition within a unified framework.
 We particularly encourage the demonstration of (prototype) cognitive systems that implement the proposed frameworks and discuss solutions to pragmatic concerns that had to be addressed.